-I like Sidi Shoes again!
-Big improvements over the past 2-years.
-Outer provides more support, and last is wider.
-Important to note that the arch-support is now built directly into the last.
+Sidi shoes are still very good, but the arch-support is now built directly into the last.
 This tends to require a step-lower Specialized or “other” insole for support equal to other brands.

 DMT Shoes are really nice.
 Loads of instep support in the outer.